-In so far as the sum of the pleasures of all kinds, experienced by the person in question, during the length of time in question, is regarded, as considerable,-the sum of the pains of all kinds, experienced by him during that same length of time, being, moreover, laid out of the account,-the state which in that respect he is regarded as being in, is termed a state of happiness.
+In so far as the sum of the pleasures of all kinds, experienced by the person in question, during the length of time in question, is regarded, as considerable,-the sum of the pains of all kinds, experienced by him during that same length of time, being, moreover, laid out of the account.-the state which in that respect he is regarded as being in, is termed a state of happiness.

-In so far as the sum of the pain of all kinds, experienced by the person in question, during the length of time in question, is regarded as considerable,-the sum of the pleasures of all kinds, experienced by him during that same length of time, being, moreover, laid out of the account,-the state which, in this respect, he is regarded as being in, is termed a state of unhappiness.
+In so far as the sum of the pain of all kinds experienced by the person in question, during the length of time in question, is regarded as considerable, the sum of the plcasures of all kinds, experienced by him during that same length of time, being, moreover, laid out of the account, the state which, in this respect, he is regarded as being in, is termed a state of unhoppiness.6

-Any person, to whom this account of happiness fails of being satisfactory, may find a very different one given by James Harris, in that one of his "Three Treatises," published together in one octavo volume, which takes Happiness for its subject and its title; but from no part of which would any person suppose, that any such dark spot as that of unhappiness is any where to be found.
-If the above observation be correct, it is only in one or other of two shapes or characters, viz. that of a source of happiness, or that of a security against unhappiness, that being can in any of its modifications, possess any claim to man's regard.
+• Any person, to whom this account of happiness fails of being satisfactory, may find a very different one given by James Harris, in that one of his "Three Treatises," published together in one octavo volume, which takes Happiness for its subject and its title; but from no part of which would any person suppose, that any such dark spot as that of unhappiness is anywhere to be found.